simonwep/li18nt/README.md

 </p>

 > Info: The README is always up-to-date with the latest commit, check out [releases](https://github.com/Simonwep/li18nt/releases) to see the docs for your version!
+> If you're curious about what's coming in v4 checkout the [next](https://github.com/Simonwep/li18nt/tree/next) branch :)

 This linter will do three major things:
 1. Finding conflicts: Comparing your files against each other to see if there are any properties with types not matching up.